 At Ohio, I anchored and produced Ohio Sports Zone, called play-by-play for two seasons for the Southern Ohio Copperheads, was a radio personality on Power 105 and 970 WATH, guided prospective students on tours through campus and was a student speaker for Undergraduate Admissions.

 After graduating, I was able to see one of my dreams come true, as a Cleveland major league sports team won a title and ended a 52-year curse.
-Now, I am trying to take the next step in another dream: to earn a job in sports journalism.
+Shortly after that, I was hired by the West Virginia Power as a Video Production Intern.
+After completing a season in that role, I spent the Summer of 2018 working as a broadcaster in baseball.
+I’m currently pushing to reach the next step of my dream of broadcasting in baseball.